gullerya/data-tier/docs/api-reference.md

 * else `href` will be used for `A`, `ANIMATE`, `AREA`, `BASE`, `DISCARD`, `IMAGE` (`SVG` namespace), `LINK`, `PATTERN`, `use` (`SVG` namespace)
 * else `textContent`

+`classList` property deserved special treatment, when the data tied to it, the following applies:
+* any classes found on the tied view before tied are taken as the baseline
+* tied data interpreted by the following rules and merged into the baseline, then applied to the element
+    * `string` - taken as a single class
+    * `Array` - each of its elements taken as a class
+    * `object` - each of its __keys__ taken as a class, those with truthy values are set, falsish ones - removed

 ### __B__. methods tying

 Sometimes there is a need to tie a model to a method/s.
 Usually it'll happen when dealing with ready to use components, that already have their API designed via functions.
 This flavor is also convenient in cases where a component relies on several/many data bits and it is more effective/convenient to just pass them all in a bunch to a single function / method of the component.